 David’s practice spans media, employment, commercial and public law.
 His advocacy is split between trial and appellate work.
-He is appointed to the Attorney General’s A panel of junior civil counsel and the Equality and Human Rights Council’s B panel of specialist counsel.
+He is appointed to the Attorney General’s A panel of junior civil counsel and the Equality and Human Rights Council’s B panel.
 Recommended as a leading individual in Chambers UK and the Legal 500, Chambers UK 2017 notes that David "has a wide employment law practice that is bolstered by his knowledge of media and public law.
 Clients praise his impressive knowledge and his dedication to his clients and their cases."

 Media: defamation, privacy, malicious falsehood, breach of confidence and data protection.
-Recent work includes obtaining an ex parte privacy injunction on behalf of a prominent businessman and advising the Attorney General regarding a contra mundum injunction for lifelong anonymity in the case of A&B (arising from the 2009 Edlington attacks) and advising on the enforceability of s.40 Crime & Courts Act 2014 concerning costs awards against media organisations post-Leveson (yet to come into force).
+Recent work includes obtaining an ex parte privacy injunction on behalf of a prominent businessman, advising the Attorney General regarding a contra mundum injunction for lifelong anonymity in the case of A&B (arising from the 2009 Edlington attacks) and advising on the enforceability of s.40 Crime & Courts Act 2014 concerning costs awards against media organisations post-Leveson (yet to come into force).

 Current & Recent Work

-Lee Johnson v Ministry of Justice EWHC 177 (QB): defending libel suggesting Claimant was subject to a General Civil Restraint Order.
+Lee Johnson v Ministry of Justice EWHC 177 (QB): defending libel suggesting claimant was subject to a General Civil Restraint Order.
 Successful strike out of common law claim.
 Extant statutory claim stayed as claimant subject to an all proceedings order (s.
 42 SCA 1981).